Importing & Updating Metafield Data

 In the app:

-• Upload your CSV with updated data.
+2. Upload your prepared CSV file with updated data.

 Deleting Metafield Values